retr0-13/Responder/README.md

 - Built-in SMB Auth server.

 Supports NTLMv1, NTLMv2 hashes with Extended Security NTLMSSP by default.
 Successfully tested from Windows 95 to Server 2012 RC, Samba and Mac OSX Lion.
 Clear text password is supported for NT4, and LM hashing downgrade when the --lm option is set.
-This functionality is enabled by default when the tool is launched.
+SMBv2 has also been implemented and is supported by default.

 - Built-in MSSQL Auth server.